ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2012_AccidentAnalysis_Werneke,
-    author = "Werneke, Julia and Vollrath, Mark", title = "What does the driver look at?
-The influence of intersection characteristics on attention allocation and driving behavior", journal = "Accident Analysis \\& Prevention",
+    author = "Werneke, Julia and Vollrath, Mark", journal = "Accident Analysis \\& Prevention",
-    volume = "45",
     pages = "610--619",
-    year = "2012",
-    publisher = "Elsevier"
+    publisher = "Elsevier",
+    title = "What does the driver look at?
+The influence of intersection characteristics on attention allocation and driving behavior", volume = "45",
+    year = "2012"
 }
 </pre>
 </ul>